 As dawn broke the tension became fairly high as troops reported enemy [sic] tanks and infantry at very close range.
 I could see one of our Saladins and 50m in front of him two Turkish M47s.
 I remember thinking that it wouldn't make much difference which side opened fire first- one of the tanks would get the Saladin.
 I could not differentiate between the enemy front line and our own forward troops, and told the Squadron Leader that, if a friendly airstrike was ordered, our men would probably receive as much fire as the enemy.
 He replied quite calmly that nothing could be done about this and that the RAF would just have to do the best they could.

-The international pressure placed on Turkey was having an effect and at 05:40hrs (local Cyprus time) on Thursday 25th July 1974, Kurt Waldheim announced that he had received a letter from the Turkish Foreign Minister which read:
+The international pressure placed on Turkey included some very "robust" telephone calls between UK Prime Minister, Harold Wilson and his Turkish counterpart, Bulent Ecevit.
+The UK was on the brink of being at war with Turkey when at 05:40hrs (local Cyprus time) on Thursday 25th July 1974, Kurt Waldheim announced that he had received a letter from the Turkish Foreign Minister which read:

 I am happy to be able to reaffirm the assurances conveyed earlier in the day to your Excellency by my Prime Minister.
 I would like to reiterate that, without prejudice to the contentions of the Turkish Government as to the legality of the United Nations presence at the Lefkosa (Nicosia) airport in Cyprus, the Government of Turkey undertakes not to attempt to assume possession of the Lefkosa (Nicosia) airport by force, the threat of force or other means of coercion.
 I hope, Mr Secretary General, that this letter will help to relieve the understandable tension under which we all lived today.

 Bulent Ecevit (Turkish Prime Minister) and Turan Güneş (Turkish Foreign Minister)